 Ad Group Name: When there is only one ad group, we usually name it the same thing as our campaign.
 We named our Dog House Central basic shopping campaign "DHC-Shopping" so we'll name our Google Group within the campaign the same thing.

 Bid: This is the part that most people get wrong.
 They make a guess at what a good bid would be for all of their products and they enter it as their bid amount.
 This creates problems later when we want to lower our bid price on some products because Google always takes whatever makes them the most money as the bid price.
-If a product with a 10 cent bid price is within a group that has a 40 cent bid price, Google is going to ignore the 10 cent bid for that product and assign a 40 cent bid price.
+If a product with a 10 cent bid price is within a group that has a 40 cent bid price, Google is going to ignore the 10 cent bid for that product and assign the 40 cent group bid price.

 Because of that, we set up our groups with a 2 cent bid price and then we enter a higher bid for the individual products.
 This lets us lower an individual product's bid down to as little as 2 cents if we want to and the group bid price is not going to override it.
 We'll raise the bids for all of our products here in a moment.